straybiker/HA-load-balancer/README.md

-# HA-load-balancer
+# Home Assistant car charging load balancer automation
-Power load balancer for Home Assistant tailered to Belgian energy regulation (Capaciteitstarief).
+Car charging load balancer for Home Assistant tailered to Belgian energy regulation (Capaciteitstarief).

 ## Introduction
 This is not an integration (yet), just home assistant yaml files to use in automations and scripts.